Python

 Plain Python 323.389

 And the result is ~0.7 ms, which oh crap, is slower than executing the original SciPy version and almost identical to my original NumPy implementation.
+It turns out that I removed two important lines from the correlation function:

 u = _validate_vector(u)